- June 2, 2012

 The keys to improved performance

-- Frequency of Accountability: The data shows that accountability sessions to assess progress on outcomes and address challenges are essential, and that the timing of these meetings is important.
+2. Frequency of Accountability: The data shows that accountability sessions with the full team to assess progress on outcomes and address challenges are essential, and that the timing of these meetings is important.
 Every two weeks is about right.
 More often is arduous, and there is not enough progress between meetings.
 Less often and teams find themselves behind without enough time to secure the help they need to catch up.

-- Leadership Intention: Leaders that drive accountability hard have the most success.
-Those leaders with teams who have achieved over 90% completion of outcomes in their first year with Vision Navigation® are those whose nature it is to hold team members accountable.
-The Vision Navigation® chart just gave them a tool to make it easier.
+3. Leadership Intention: Leaders that drive accountability have the most success.
+Those leaders with teams who have achieved over 90% completion of outcomes in their first year with Vision Navigation are those whose nature it is to hold team members accountable.
+The Vision Navigation chart just gave them a tool to make it easier.
 Driving accountability means holding each outcome that team members have committed to as an agreement and deeming a broken agreement as unacceptable.

-- Avoidance of Migrating Outcomes: We encourage teams to revise their plans throughout the year to keep them accurate.
+4. Avoidance of Migrating Outcomes: We encourage teams to revise their plans throughout the year to keep them accurate.
 However, what I found in my own business and what I see with clients is that, if you allow outcomes in a given quarter to be moved to a quarter further into the year, the outcomes eventually migrate off the chart into next year, and the plan targets aren’t reached.
-If a team member is behind and the reasons are system-related, e.g. not events outside the team’s control like a fire delaying the construction, etc., then keep the outcome where it is on the timeline and problem solve on how the team as a whole can help to get the project back on time.
-This creates added pressure or accountability.
+If a team member is behind and the reasons are system-related, e.g. not events outside the team’s control like a fire delaying the construction, etc., then keep the outcome where it is on the timeline and problem solve on how the team as a whole can help to get the project back on track.
+This approach creates added pressure or accountability that is motivating and not demoralizing.

-- Shift in Team Culture: A common practice is for management teams to be relatively easy on one another.
+6. Shift in Team Culture: A common practice is for management teams to be relatively easy on one another.
 By easy, I mean sympathetic to members being overworked, having life happen, etc. As long as a team member has a reason for not getting something done, it is OK.
 High performing teams create a culture I describe as one of “results, not reasons”, meaning that there are no acceptable reasons for breaking agreements.
+Help is welcomed, but delays are not.
 It is challenging to get there, but makes all the difference.

-- Assure that the Plan Remains Accurate: There is a direct correlation between the number of revisions a client makes to their plan and outcome completions.
+7. Assure that the Plan Remains Accurate: There is a direct correlation between the number of revisions a client makes to their plan and outcome completions.
 Life never goes as planned.
 You quickly discover that some outcomes, perhaps even whole projects, are no longer relevant.
 New emergent projects may arise.
 There are changes in team members.
-The data shows that clients who revise their plans 2-3 times throughout the year perform the best.
+The data shows that clients who revise their plans throughout the year perform the best.
 Alternatively, when a plan hasn’t been revised, there is less commitment to it.
-It is akin to your commitment to an outdated map that you know doesn’t have the new freeways on it.
-You don’t use it.
+This is different from migrating outcomes.
+Making changes to keep the plan relevant and up–to-date is not the same as moving outcomes because you are falling behind.
+Keep it current or you won’t use it.

 Audit your practices

-Whether you are using our Vision Navigation® planning process or another plan, I am confident that these principles apply.
+Whether you are using our Vision Navigation Software or another plan, I am confident that these principles apply.
 Audit your own practices against these seven keys, make needed changes and let us know if it makes a difference.
 To pass on your experience or if you have questions about what we are recommending here, contact us.